|Wednesday 5th February – Monday 17th February 2020||13 Days||Group Size Limit 10|

 Our guesthouse has bird feeders where White-backed, Great Spotted and Japanese Pygmy Woodpeckers visit, as well as tits, nuthatches and Hawfinches.
 Even Raccoon Dogs may turn up in the evening!

-After spending the morning at Lake Kussharo, we will continue our journey through eastern Hokkaido to the small port town of Rausu, situated at the base of the Shiretoku peninsula on the northeast (Sea of Okhotsk) coast, for a four nights stay (two at a simple minshuku or Japanese-style guesthouse where we will be ‘on the spot’ for photographing Blakiston’s Fish Owl and two at a comfortable hotel complete with a heated outdoor ofuro or Japanese bath).
+After spending the morning at Lake Kussharo, we will continue our journey through eastern Hokkaido to the small port town of Rausu, situated at the base of the Shiretoku peninsula on the northeast (Sea of Okhotsk) coast, for a four nights stay (one at a simple minshuku or Japanese-style guesthouse where we will be ‘on the spot’ for photographing Blakiston’s Fish Owl and three at a comfortable hotel complete with a heated outdoor ofuro or Japanese bath).
 We will make a stop along the way at an active volcano where the sulphur vents and fumaroles, combined with the snowy mountain scenery, make for some spectacular images.

 During our time at Rausu we will have two main photographic objectives, namely the amazing Steller’s Sea Eagles and White-tailed Eagles, and the awesome Blakiston’s Fish Owl.
 Most of the eagles here are winter visitors from eastern Siberia, but some of the White-tailed Eagles are Hokkaido residents.
 Blakiston’s Fish Owl, the world’s largest owl, is resident in the Russian Far East, adjacent China and Korea, and Japan, but the only place in its range where seeing and photographing them is a practical proposition is Hokkaido.

 Although conditions vary from year to year (and indeed even from day to day) there is usually some sea-ice close to Rausu in mid-February.
-Weather conditions permitting, we will take a total of three boat trips out from the Rausu harbour, each lasting up to 2.5 hours, for what has to be one of the most amazing adventures any wildlife photographer can participate in!
+Weather conditions permitting, we will take a total of three or four boat trips out from the Rausu harbour, each lasting up to 2.5 hours, for what has to be one of the most amazing adventures any wildlife photographer can participate in!

 Setting off while it is still almost dark (on the early morning boat trip: we will also be going out at about 0900), we will soon be accompanied by hordes of gulls as we head over to the pack-ice on a boat laden with fish treats for our avian friends.
 Soon some bigger shapes appear, and as the sun rises we will be surrounded by big White-tailed Eagles and veritably enormous Steller’s Sea-Eagles!
 Over the next couple of hours we will be totally awestruck, watching dozens of these giant eagles diving down to pick up fish from the water, catching and eating fish on the ice, squabbling over possession, or wheeling overhead, often just a few metres away, with sea ice and/or towering snow-covered peaks as a backdrop.
 We will get sunrise shots, action shots, flight shots (against the sunrise or the snowy mountains of the Shiretoko Peninsula) and extreme close-ups of the eagles!
 It really is a once-in-a-lifetime experience!